 Outstanding image quality and a handy swiveling LCD screen earn the Canon EOS 60D a spot on plenty of experts' recommended lists, but it's not the slam-dunk it once was.
-The Best Reviewed Nikon D7000 (*Est. $1,000 body only) out-specs it in almost every way, and even the entry-level Canon EOS Rebel T4i (*Est. $850 with kit lens) packs a lot of the same features.
+Only one memory card slot and a lack of autofocus fine-tuning place it slightly behind its rivals in features, despite its excellent quality and speed.

 Review: Canon EOS 60D Review, Richard Butler and Simon Joinson, November 2010

-Review: Canon EOS 60D Review, Shawn Barnett, Dave Etchells, Mike Tomkins and Zig Weidelich, Jan.
+Review: Canon 60D Review, Shawn Barnett, Dave Etchells, Mike Tomkins and Zig Weidelich, Jan.
 29, 2011

-Review Credibility: Very Good With a terrific HD movie mode, wonderful image quality and a handy vari-angle screen, the Canon EOS 60D is highly recommended by PhotographyBlog.com, although Goldstein later prefers the Nikon D7000.
+With a terrific HD movie mode, wonderful image quality and a handy vari-angle screen, the Canon EOS 60D is highly recommended by PhotographyBlog.com.
+However, Mark Goldstein later prefers the Nikon D7000.

 Review: Canon EOS 60D Review, Mark Goldstein, Oct.
 14, 2010

-Review Credibility: Good In this head-to-head battle, the Canon EOS 60D loses to the Nikon D7000.
-Grunin and Goldman like the Canon's video quality a little better, but the Nikon's faster shooting and better design put it over the top.
+In this head-to-head battle, the Canon EOS 60D loses to the Nikon D7000.
+Lori Grunin and Joshua Goldman like the Canon's video quality a little better, but the Nikon's faster shooting and better design put it over the top.

-Review Credibility: Good With more than 375 customer reviews posted, the Canon EOS 60D maintains an overall rating of 4.6 stars out of 5.
-Some comments are extremely detailed, and the few low ratings usually come from buyers who got faulty cameras.
+With more than 675 customer reviews posted, the Canon EOS 60D maintains an overall rating of 4.7 stars out of 5.
+Some comments are extremely detailed, and the few low ratings usually come from buyers who received faulty cameras.

 Review: Canon EOS 60D 18 MP CMOS Digital SLR Camera, Contributors to Amazon.com, As of February 2014